PipedreamHQ/pipedream/docs/docs/quickstart/add-data-to-google-sheets/README.md

 ![image-20210525182402438](./images/image-20210525182402438.png)

-The final option is to use autocomplete — add double braces `{{ }}` and start typing between them to get autocomplete the same way you do in code steps.
+The final option is to use autocomplete — add double braces <code v-pre>{{ }}</code> and start typing between them to get autocomplete the same way you do in code steps.

 ![autocomplete](./images/autocomplete.gif)